5

 – Nat

-Feb 19, 2018 at 7:43
+Commented Feb 19, 2018 at 7:43

 • 1

 For what it's worth, the Salary genius values would be about correct for the mid 1990s in the U.S., but definitely not now.
-Feb 19, 2018 at 8:54
+Commented Feb 19, 2018 at 8:54

 • 1

 Reading my comment again 9 hours later, it occurs to me that what I said would be correct IF "Liberal Arts College Professor" means "Liberal Arts College Assistant Professor".
 But probably not for "Professor" unspecified, unless the sample that the average is calculated for consists largely of Assistant Professors.
-Feb 19, 2018 at 18:03
+Commented Feb 19, 2018 at 18:03

 The AMS does a salary survey with lots of information about math faculty pay by type of school and rank.
 New hires at schools that only offer bachelors degrees almost all make between 40K-80K with the most common band being 50K-60K.